 Total Number of Class IV LSI Forklifts within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to Section 3007(a)(1), 3007(a)(2), or 3007(a)(3);

-Total Number of Class V LSI Forklifts with a Rated Capacity up to 12,000 pounds within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to 3007(a)(1), 3007(a)(2), or 3007(a)(3); and
+Total Number of Class V LSI Forklifts with a Rated Capacity of 12,000 pounds or less within the Fleet on January 1, 2026, not including Forklifts that are exempt pursuant to 3007(a)(1), 3007(a)(2), or 3007(a)(3); and

-For each separately metered building or operating location with LSI forklifts subject to the phase-out requirements:
+For each separately metered building or operating location with LSI Forklifts subject to the phase-out requirements:

 Copy of the information submitted to the applicable electric utility provider pursuant to Section 3006(c);

-Copy of the confirmation provided by the electric utility provider demonstrating the information has been received; and
+Copy of the confirmation provided by the electric utility provider demonstrating the information has been received, or other evidence that the information in section 3009(c)(1)(D)1. was submitted to the utility; and

 If applicable, the date by which the existing panel capacity is expected to be insufficient to charge or fuel ZEFs necessary to comply with the phase out requirements.

 Annual Report.
-By April 30 of each calendar year subsequent to the submittal of the Initial Report, the Responsible Official shall submit the following information regarding their forklift fleet over the previous calendar year.
+By April 30 of each calendar year subsequent to the submittal of the Initial Report, the Responsible Official shall submit the following information regarding their Forklift fleet over the previous calendar year.
 For example, an Annual Report is due by April 30, 2030, covering fleet information between January 1, 2029, and December 31, 2029.
 The first Annual Report is due no later than April 30, 2027.

 Updates to any Entity or Forklift number information provided in a previously submitted report; and

-For each separately metered building or operating location with LSI forklifts subject to the phase out requirements:
+For each separately metered building or operating location with LSI Forklifts subject to the phase out requirements:

 Information on whether the existing panel capacity is currently sufficient to charge or fuel ZEFs necessary to comply with the phase-out requirements; and